Do you know the history of the Erie Canal? Well, if not, no worries! Here’s a quick recap:

 - Fun things to do: Visit Schoen Place for a great selection of shopping and dining.
 Looking to coast the trails along the canal?
 Stop into Towpath Bike to shop for or rent a bike.

-- Restaurants: Grab a sweet treat at the Pittsford Dairy, enjoy a great meal at Simply Crepes, or savor a brew or taste of the vine at Via Girasole Wine Bar.
+- Restaurants: Grab a sweet treat at the Pittsford Dairy, a cup of coffee at Neutral Ground Coffeehouse, enjoy a great meal at Simply Crepes, or savor a craft beverage at Lock 32 Brewing.

 - Lodging: Treat yourself to a suite at The Del Monte Lodge Renaissance Rochester Hotel & Spa.